 Before you can publish your research, you may need to consider intellectual property (IP) implications.

 Determining the ownership of IP is complex.
 Generally, students own the IP they create during their studies.

 However there may be other factors involved, such as whether the student is an ECU employee, if there is a third party sponsoring the project or research and whether the IP was developed jointly by a staff member and student.

 If your thesis is part of a larger research project, or you have industry or government funding for your project, you need to confirm your IP rights.

-Your supervisor and the Office of Research and Innovation’s Research Commercialisation Office can provide further information and advice regarding IP rights.
+Your supervisor and Research Services can provide further information and advice regarding IP rights.

 ECU has a policy on Intellectual Property to help guide research students and staff.

 Please leave a comment about your rating so we can better understand how we might improve the page.